-After growing my landscaping company the hard way for 15 years, I realized the toll it was having on me — mentally, physically and emotionally.
+After growing my landscaping company the hard way for 15 years, I realized the toll it was taking on me — mentally, physically, and emotionally.

-In 2005, a friend of mine introduced me to Open Book Management as a way of operating and I was hooked.
-I remember saying “If I can’t run my company this way, I don’t want to have a company at all.”
+In 2005, a friend of mine introduced me to Open Book Management as a way of operating, and I was hooked.
+I remember saying, “If I can’t run my company this way, I don’t want to run one at all.”

-I can’t say the transformation was easy but it was sure worth it.
-We defined and devised ways to use our Vision, Purpose and our Guiding Principals so we could move towards our defined success and hire the right people.
+I can’t say the transformation was easy, but it sure was worth it.
+We defined and devised ways to use our Vision, Purpose, and Guiding Principles to move toward our clearly defined success and hire the right people.
 We began to teach our employees financial literacy so we all knew exactly how we made and spent money.

-We opened our books and created financial and non-financial scoreboards so rewards were based on performance and not some arbitrary CEO-decided Christmas bonus.
-We hosted a weekly 1-hour huddle for all staff to review the scoreboards and to keep all of us on track.
+We opened our books and created financial and non-financial scoreboards, so rewards were based on targets EVERYONE understood and not some arbitrary CEO-decided Christmas bonus.
+We hosted a weekly 1-hour huddle for all staff to check the score and create action plans to achieve better results.
 We created a leadership culture to grow and honor our people.
-Then, we tied it all together with our branding so our staff, our customers and our community knew exactly what we were all about.
+Then, we tied it all together with our branding so our staff, customers, and community knew exactly what we were all about.
 We were talking business with the people we were literally in business with each and every day…Our employees!

-In 2016, I made the move to sell a good portion of the company to three of my key people.
+In 2016, I began to sell a good portion of the company to key employees as they earned the opportunity.
 This next generation of leaders ensures the landscaping company I started will not only continue beyond me but also thrive without me.
 Now, I’m showing other landscaping company owners how to do the same.